 Automatic tool changer to deal with the multiple and sequential operations.

 Employing precision equipment to accurately handle large parts.

 Automated extraction of the sawn off ring, inspection of sawn surface, and marking of drill locations through exact centre and PCD (pitch circle diameter) calculations.

 Wet and dry machining options for relevant requirements.

 SCADA for data track and trace.

 Wind generates the most renewable electricity globally after hydroelectricity .
 The world added 93 GW in 2020 making it the best year for the worldwide wind industry, marking a 53% rise year-on-year.
 This will still be inadequate to reach net zero emissions by 2050 .
 More wind turbines with superior designs is one way to reach the target.

 Cybernetik is a 30+ year old Indian automation company that has successfully designed a number of bespoke systems.

-Among these is a Robotic Windmill Blade Machining System we designed for an industry leader.
+Among these is a Root-End Machining for Wind Turbine Blades we designed for an industry leader.
 The system replaces traditional special purpose machinery (SPM) with robotic automation to seamlessly handle variations in blade diameter, reduce cycle time by 50%, eliminate rework, and improve accuracy.